 Guru Rinpoche’s Visit to Bhutan

-During his visits, Guru Rinpoche subdued many evil spirits and converted them into the protecting deities of different valleys across Bhutan.
+Guru Rinpoche subdued many evil spirits during his visits to Bhutan and converted them into the protecting deities of different valleys.
 He also meditated and blessed many places as sacred pilgrimage sites (Neys) throughout the country.
 He even hid many treasures (Ters) to be rediscovered by Tertons (treasure revealers).

 Guru Rimpoche’s visit to Bhutan has tremendously impacted Bhutanese society, as his teachings and contributions are revered in Bhutanese religion and history.
-Therefore, Bhutan is considered the Beyul (hidden land), the virtuous legacy of Guru Rimpoche.
+Bhutan is therefore regarded as the Beyul (hidden land), the legacy of Guru Rimpoche.

 Why did Guru Rinpoche come to Bhutan?